 This demonstration week was the first step toward the goal of a full transition to The Conscious Kitchen framework for these two schools.

-We are excited to report that on May 24, 2017 the West Contra Costa Unified School District Board of Education approved a partnership agreement between the WCCUSD and The Conscious Kitchen.
+On May 24, 2017 the West Contra Costa Unified School District Board of Education approved a partnership agreement between the WCCUSD and The Conscious Kitchen.
 The agreement authorizes The Conscious Kitchen, Peres Elementary and Madera Elementary to jointly raise funds to support a year-long Conscious Kitchen pilot at Peres and Madera Elementary Schools, as a critical investment in the health and well-being of our youth, local food system, economy and community.
-For information about how you can support this vital initiative, please contact Judi Shils at firstname.lastname@example.org.
+For information about how you can support this vital initiative, please contact Judi Shils at email@example.com.

 Equity and Access: Reducing Barriers of Access to Fresh, Healthy Food

 As an organization, we believe that access to healthy food is a right, not a privilege.

 The Conscious Kitchen seeks to overcome health disparities that take an unfair toll on children of color and children growing up in low-income households.
 We do our work within the context of a food system in which people of color and low- income families are more likely to experience diet-related disease and have limited access to healthy foods.